DevonFulcher/PenAndPaper/README.md

 ![alt text](https://github.com/DevonFulcher/PenAndPaper/blob/master/resources/xlsx_to_csv.png "xlsx_to_csv")

-7. Double-click Start.bat and follow instruction prompts.
+7. With a Windows operating system, double-click Start.bat and follow the instruction prompts.
+Other operating systems will require the user to manually execute OperationPenAndPaper.jar in the command line.
 8. Retrieve results in the [results](https://github.com/DevonFulcher/PenAndPaper/tree/master/results) folder.

 ## Interpreting Results
-This program creates 4 output files to interpret.
+This program creates four output files to interpret.
 * Category Analysis.csv: Provides statistics on the matchings that this program made.
 * Final Output.csv: Provides the matchings between students and alumni.
 Each matching is listed with the reason that matching was made and, if applicable, the student and alumni information that attributed to that matching.
 * Match Scores.csv: A matrix showing all match scores between each alumnus and student.
 A match score is the value of an assignment of an alumnus to student.